 Let me just open up again, and we're in CS5,

-but it really doesn't matter which version we're in.
+though it really doesn't matter which version we're in.

 And we open up